fabiommendes/smallvectors/docs/affine.rst

 |0  0  1|

-We can also construct a affine transform from these elements using the proper constructors
+We can also construct affine transforms from these elements using the proper constructors

 >>> T = Affine.frommatrix([[1, 2, 5],
 ...
 [3, 4, 6]])